Abl3t0nnile/website/code-monkey/content/docs/library/markdown/syntax_guide.md

 {{< hint info >}}

-This article is a shameful copy of the great [Grav original page](http://learn.getgrav.org/content/markdown).
+This article is a shortened adaption of the great [Grav original page](http://learn.getgrav.org/content/markdown).

-Further details on the extended Markdown syntax of [Hugo](hugo_shortcodes.md) and [Books - Theme](books_shortcodes.md) see the corresponding articles.
+For further details on the extended Markdown syntax of [Hugo](hugo_shortcodes.md) and [Books - Theme](books_shortcodes.md) see the corresponding articles.

 {{< /hint >}}